NikolaiT/struktur/README.md

 # Struktur

-An abstract algorithm that recognizes a recurring structure in rendered HTML pages without any manual rules.
+A algorithm that recognizes a recurring structure in rendered HTML pages without any manual rules.
 Outputs JSON.

-**Struktur** is the end of web scraping / information extraction as we know it.
+**Struktur** puts an end to web scraping / information extraction with painful CSS selectors / XPath queries.

 With **Struktur**, you never even have to open your Web Dev Console.
 You simply run **Struktur** on a page that you want to extract data from and **Struktur** automatically suggest possible structured information.